CrahunGit/BlazorComponents/README.md

 <img src="https://github.com/crahungit/BlazorComponents/blob/master/lazyImageSample.gif?raw=true" width="100%" />

 ## DragDropUploadFile
 This component will wrap the blazor InputFile component with the ability to paste from image and drag and drop files.
-It supports image preview and customizations.
+It supports image preview and customizations.<br /><br />
+This component is based and adapted from [Meziantou's blog](https://www.meziantou.net/upload-files-with-drag-drop-or-paste-from-clipboard-in-blazor.htm).
+All the effort is from him.

 <img src="https://github.com/crahungit/BlazorComponents/blob/master/uploadfiles.gif?raw=true" width="100%" />